ahmediqbg/ahmediqbg.github.io/README.md

 -   Ruby
     -   Bundler (`gem install bundler`)

+### Notes

+- You may need MSYS2 (`ridk install`) if using Windows.

 ## Testing locally

-Run `bundle install` to install Jekyll and other deps.
+Run `bundle install` in this directory to install Jekyll and other deps.

-To run the server locally, run `bundle exec jekyll serve --watch`.
+To run the server locally, run `bundle exec jekyll serve --watch` in this directory.
 See `scripts/` for more scripts.

 ## Jekyll Stuff